How to Publish a Signed Succession

 cd <reponame>

-3. Create a signed digital succession
+3. Create a signed document succession

-hidos create --keys <path_to_public_signing_key> main
+hidos git create --keys <path_to_public_signing_key> main

 Note